misteu/XCodePreprocessFun/README.md

 >Active Compilation Conditions is a new build setting for passing conditional compilation flags to the Swift compiler.
 Each element of the value of this setting passes to swiftc prefixed with -D, in the same way that elements of Preprocessor Macros pass to clang with the same prefix.
 (22457329)

-👍 Easiest to use, just put ALPHA, DEBUG etc. there (no -D stuff needed, XCode handles that for you)
+Easiest to use, just put ALPHA, DEBUG etc. there (no -D stuff needed, XCode handles that for you)

 ### When to use?
 Everytime you want to do build target dependent stuff inside your Swift code.
 Like switching API-keys and stuff.

-## Preprocessor macros:
+## 👍 Preprocessor Macros:

 ### Whats that?
 tags will be prefixed with -D (same as Active Compilation Conditions)